PingOne

 Setting up SPF

-You can set up SPF (Sender Policy Framework), which helps protect senders and recipients from spam, spoofing, and phishing.
+You can set up SPF, which helps protect senders and recipients from spam, spoofing, and phishing.
 By adding an SPF record to your DNS, you can specify a list of senders approved to send email from your domain.

 Steps

-2. For the appropriate email domain name entry, click SPF Setup.
+2. Locate the appropriate email domain name entry and click SPF Setup.

 3. Copy the email trust records.

-4. Go to your DNS manager, and update it with these copied SPF entries.
+4. Go to your DNS manager and update it with the SPF entries you copied.

-5. Return to the SPF Setup screen and click Verify.
+5. Return to the SPF Setup modal and click Verify.

 • A yellow exclamation point indicates that the verification check has not succeeded.
-In this case, we recommend that you wait one hour and try again.
+We recommend that you wait 1 hour and try again.
 Complete DNS propagation can take up to 24 hours.

 6. Click Close.